When is the event?

 How much does it cost?

-The registration fee for the London 2 Brighton 2013 Challenge is £85 and is non-refundable.
+The registration fee for the London 2 Brighton 2015 Challenge is £49/39 depending on your chosen distance and is non-refundable.
 This fee doesn’t go to The Hunger Project (The Charity) but to the organisers – Action Challenge, who put on an incredible event for both elite ultra runners and walkers.

 ”Having completed the London 2 Brighton Challenge in aid of The Hunger Project I can now see exactly where the fee goes – this was the best organised challenge event I have ever participated in and it was worth every penny” Chris – L2BC’12 Participant